Skip to main content

 • “The environment is neat to wander through and the vague lore is interesting to think about, but the shooting mechanics and enemy AI are way too barebones and just destroy any immersion that the atmosphere creates.”

-• “There isn't so much exploration; the paths are rather straightforward, and while the atmosphere is there, the game doesn't stop to let you soak it in.
-It feels like there is a new encounter every 100 feet, and viewing the scenery happens only after you've cleared a camp.”
+• “There isn't so much exploration, the paths are rather straightforward, and while the atmosphere is there, the game doesn't stop to let you soak it in.
+It feels like there is a new encounter every 100 feet, and viewing the scenery, the world, only happens after you've cleared a camp.”

 • story